Simon Tisher has been a barrister at the Victorian Bar since May 2003. He is well known and respected as a barrister and within the tax profession.

 Simon is heavily involved with the Tax Institute and is chair of its State Taxes Committee.
 Simon also served as the Continuing Professional Development convener of the Victorian Bar’s Tax Bar Association for over five years.

 Simon is married with two young daughters.
-In addition to his family, Simon’s interests include history, politics, travel and photography.
+In addition to his family, Simon’s interests include history, travel and photography.

 Non-arm's length income: How does it apply and where is it at?